-In seeking to establish a forum to encourage cooperation among labor law firms and to resist legislation detrimental to working people, Ryan Carlisle Thomas led the formation of the Australian Plaintiff Lawyers Association in 1992.
-This organisation eventually became the Australian Lawyers Alliance.
-Managing partner Ron Pearce was the first national treasurer of the organization.
+Today, the Managing Partner of the firm is Ron Pearce, who started with the firm as an Article Clerk in 1975.
+Ron has guided Ryan Carlisle Thomas to establish a forum to encourage cooperation among labor law firms and to resist legislation detrimental to working people, and ultimately led the formation of the Australian Plaintiff Lawyers Association in 1994.
+This organisation eventually became the Australian Lawyers Alliance and Ron was the first national treasurer of that organisation.

 As its portfolio of legal services has grown, so too has its presence across metropolitan Melbourne and regional Victoria.
-The several offices in which it was once housed in Dandenong, Melbourne and Bendigo have grown into a comprehensive network that spans 24 offices across metropolitan Melbourne and regional Victoria.
-The largest single expansion of the firm’s reach occurred in 2007 when it acquired the 100-year-old law firm Stringer Clark in 2007.
+The three offices in which it was once housed in Dandenong, Melbourne and Bendigo have grown into a comprehensive network that spans 17 offices across metropolitan Melbourne and regional Victoria.
+The largest single expansion of the firm’s reach occurred in 2007 when it acquired the 100-year-old law firm Stringer Clark.
 The acquisition saw it become the largest law firm in Western Victoria.
-Stringer Clark continues to trade under its original name.
+Stringer Clark continues to operate under its original name.

-Yet, in spite of its growth, the firm has held fast to the easy informality and client care ethos of a smaller company.
+Yet, in spite of its growth, the firm has held fast to the approachability and client care ethos of a smaller organisation.

-Today, Ryan Carlisle Thomas employs more than 120 people across the State, offering a broad range of services designed to cater for the broadest possible legal needs of working people whether at work or in their private lives.
+Today, Ryan Carlisle Thomas employs over 100 people across Victoria, from Wonthaggi in South Gippsland all the way through to Portland in the Western Region, offering a wide range of services designed to cater for the broadest possible legal needs of Victorians.